frousseu/BDTREScheck/README.md

 # BDTREScheck
-A package for doing checks on the Tree Swallow databases
+A package for doing checks on the Tree Swallow databases.
+Will print a list with the results (problematic lines) of the different checks executed.

 ## Column names required